Nongame Fish, Reptile, Amphibian and Aquatic Invertebrate Regulations

 - Bullfrogs may also be taken by gigging or bow and arrow and from private waters by firearms no larger than .22 caliber rimfire.
 Taking bullfrogs with a gig, .22 caliber rimfire, or bow and arrow requires a hunting license.

-- Snapping turtles may be taken for personal use with hoop nets not exceeding 6 feet in length with a throat opening not exceeding 36 inches.
-Taking turtles by hook and line requires a fishing license.
+- With a valid fishing license, snapping turtles may be taken for personal use with hoop nets not exceeding 6 feet in length with a throat opening not exceeding 36 inches.

 - It is illegal to use SCUBA (Self-contained Underwater Breathing Apparatus) gear to take or attempt to take fish.